Steinhauser’s wants to remind you to protect your pets, plants and pipes from cold temperatures.

-AgriLife Extension offers many tips online to prepare for the cold front.
+AgriLife Extension offers many tips online to prepare for a cold front.

 Protect your pets